ASYNC-Security/async-security.github.io/bsidesamman-2025-writeup.md

 10.2.10.11     DC01.albalad.bsides.rv albalad.bsides.rv DC0110.2.10.12     DEV03.albalad.bsides.rv DEV03
 ```

-we can infer that the domain controller is `DC01.albalad.bsides.rv`, however we can confirm this by checking if the `ldap` service is enabled.
+We can infer that the domain controller is `DC01.albalad.bsides.rv`, however we can confirm this by checking if the `LDAP` service is enabled.

 ```
 nxc ldap DC01.albalad.bsides.rv LDAP        10.2.10.11      389    DC01             [*] Windows Server 2022 Build 20348 (name:DC01) (domain:albalad.bsides.rv)
 ```

-checking the shares on these machines, we identify a `svc_home$`.
+Checking the shares on these machines, we identify the `svc_home$`share.

 ```
 nxc smb targets.txt -u 'hasan.bakri' -p 'hasan.bakri' --shares